-Cybercrime and hacking have a material impact on society that needs to be comprehensively addressed by a bespoke and responsive legal framework.
+Cybercrimeandhackinghaveamaterialimpact on society that needs to be comprehensively addressed by a bespoke and responsive legal framework.
 All too often, a reactive approach to cybersecurity is applied, taking measures only after a security breach or a vulnerability has been found.
+The UAE has announced The UAE has one of the highest rates of social media penetration in the world at 98.98 per cent.

-The UAE has announced grandiose plans to reform its cybersecurity and cybercrime ecosystem, in recognition of the accelerating effect new technology can have on development, and the counterweighted restraints that need to be imposed to prevent cyber-attacks.
+grandiose plans to reform its cybersecurity and cybercrime ecosystem, in recognition of the accelerating effect new technology can have on development, and the counterweighted restraints that need to be imposed to prevent cyber-attacks.
 In the meantime, the onus is on individual businesses to understand the risks posed to their operations through their cyber infrastructure and the ways in which they can fortify their defences against cyber-attacks.
 Human error plays an indubitable role in facilitating cyberattacks, so training and awareness initiatives are an effective means by which companies can reduce their susceptibility to attacks that deploy common techniques such as phishing.